sindresorhus/ky/readme.md

 Type: `Function[]`<br>
 Default: `[]`

-Ky will make no further changes to the request before it is sent.
+This hook enables you to modify the request right before it is sent.
+Ky will make no further changes to the request after this.
+The hook function receives the normalized options as the first argument.
+You could, for example, modify `options.headers` here.

 ### throwHttpErrors